JuanjoFernandez/python-api-challenge/README.md

         - CitiPy by [wingchen](https://pypi.org/project/citipy/#files)
         - Numpy, json, requests, pandas, time, matplotlib, scipy, os, IPython, datetime
 - The program runs requests to [OpenWeather](https://openweathermap.org/) API
-    - In order to run the program you will need to get an API key yourself and paste it into the [config.py](WeatherPy/config.py) file
+    - In order to run the program you will need to get an API-key yourself and paste it into the [config.py](WeatherPy/config.py) file
     - However, if you don't want to use your API key, skip to cell 5 of the jupyter notebook and follow the instructions, you will lose the random samples though
+- The program runs requests to [Google Place](https://cloud.google.com/) API for which you will need another API-key, use it at your own discretion since Google Cloud is a paid service

 ## **Application Breakdown**
 _________